 - India and Pakistan – Razai

-With 14 years of experience in the hospitality supply industry, we know your needs best.
+With 14 years of experience in the hotel supply industry, we know your needs best.
 From housekeeping equipment, furniture, electronics to cleaning supplies, we supply everything to provide your guests with a memorable experience at an affordable price.
 Go through our product portfolio and feel free to contact us, in case of any question.